Sylvania Waters

 An assessment of population growth drivers in Sylvania Waters reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Sylvania Waters statistical area (Lv2) is around 3,229 people.
-This figure reflects an increase of 29 individuals since the 2021 Census, which reported a population of 3,200 people.
-The change is inferred from AreaSearch's estimate of 3,226 residents in Jun 2024, based on the latest ERP data release by the ABS, along with an additional 9 validated new addresses since the Census date.
-This results in a population density ratio of 3,046 persons per square kilometer, placing it in the upper quartile compared to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth during recent periods for this area.
+As of Feb 2026, the estimated population of the suburb of Sylvania Waters is around 3,231, reflecting a 1.0% increase from the 2021 Census figure of 3,200 people.
+This increase is inferred from AreaSearch's resident population estimate of 3,226 in Jun 2024 and nine validated new addresses since the Census date.
+The population density ratio is 3,048 persons per square kilometer, placing Sylvania Waters in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth during recent periods.
+For demographic projections until 2041, AreaSearch uses ABS/Geoscience Australia aggregations for covered SA2 areas (base year 2022) and NSW State Government's SA2-level projections for uncovered areas (base year 2021).

 Frequently Asked Questions - Population